omar-polo/amused/README.md

 The main feature is that audio decoding runs in a sandboxed process under `pledge("stdio recvfd audio")` (on OpenBSD at least.)

-It's available on the OpenBSD port tree starting with 7.1
+It's available on the OpenBSD port tree starting from 7.1

 ## Building